Activities & Clubs

 Mission Statement: The Platt High School Interact Club is a service organization for high school students who desire to volunteer their time and aid school and community.
 Interact is an international organization sponsored by the Rotary Club of Meriden and Rotary International.
 The word Interact stands for international action.
 The international objectives are to develop leadership skills and personal integrity, to demonstrate helpfulness and respect for others, to understand the value of individual responsibility and hard work and to advance international understand and goodwill.

-Meetings: See Monika Moore in Room 175 meetings on Tuesday
+Meetings: See Mr. Frederick in Room 156 meetings on Wednesdays

 Key Club Pledge: I pledge, on my honor, to uphold the objects of Key Club International, to build my home school and community, to serve my nation and God, and combat all forces which tend to undermine these institutions.